 I've been carrying what is a Kenneth Cole Weekender bag for my schoolbooks and laptops.
 It's not really good at supporting all the weight.
 What are some chic looking alternatives that can handle the weight of a few notebooks and a somewhat large-ish Toshiba laptop that won't kill my arm but look pretty killer.
 Nothing frumpy please! [more inside]

-I would really prefer something with a squared off rolltop or flap top to the traditional rounded zipper backpack opening.
+I would like a black backpack, smaller than your average backpack, that's just large enough to fit my iPad, u-lock, and a few essentials while riding my bike.
+Something like this would work, except I would really prefer something with a squared off rolltop or flap top to the traditional rounded zipper backpack opening.
 To be even more picky, I would prefer it to be water-resistant, and ideally from a small messenger bag company that manufactures in the USA.
 If I could just buy something like this and shoot it with a shrink ray, I'd be happy. [more inside]

 I will be traveling in India for an extended time and then to a few countries in Southeast Asia.
 I am in search of a large (32"+), waterproof, duffel bag with wheels.
 I would like to spend $150 max on it.
 Please lead me to your favorites.